 Asthma Action Plan

-Asthma action plans (AAPs) are written, individualized self-management and educational tools that provide daily and emergency guidance to asthma patients, parents, and caregivers at home, school, the workplace and community settings.
+Asthma Action Plans (AAPs) are written, individualized self-management and educational tools that provide daily and emergency guidance to asthma patients, parents, and caregivers at home, at school, the workplace and community settings.
 Using an action plan takes the guesswork out of treating asthma episodes.

 Health Care: Provide indivdualized written asthma action plans that meet patients' needs and coordinate their use within the home, school, and other community settings.